 - One-on-One Counseling: Beginning in their first year, students receive individualized guidance and coaching from one of our four attorney-career counselors.

-- Access to Industry Experts: LCS continually brings attorneys and judges to campus to speak about practice areas and job types.
-During the 2011-12 academic year, GGU Law hosted more than 30 such events.
+- Access to Industry Experts: LCD continually brings attorneys and judges to campus to speak about practice areas and job types.
+Students have access to successful alumni through GGU's 30-Minute Mentoring Program.

-- Resources for Graduating Students: LCS offers a series of workshops specifically targeted to the needs of graduating students.
+- Resources for Graduating Students: LCD offers a series of workshops specifically targeted to the needs of graduating students.
 Recent graduates receive weekly e-newsletter with job search advice, job leads, and networking opportunities.